-Delta and Aeromexico have announced that they closed over 80% of customer experience seams between them, benefiting the more than 3.2 million customers that travel through the two airlines’ transborder network each year.
+Delta and Aeromexico continue to collaborate on seamless travel.
+The airlines announced closing over 80% of customer experience seams between them.
+The seamless journey benefits the more than 3.2 million customers that travel through the two airlines’ transborder network each year.

-They have carried out a combination of organizational changes, aligned their products, policies and services. and applied technology to enhance customers’ digital experience.
+They have carried out a combination of organizational changes.
+The airlines have aligned their products, policies, and services and applied technology to enhance customers’ digital experience.

-The two airlines have aligned their booking process showing product offerings with real-time availability and pricing as well as seat selection.
+The two airlines have aligned their booking process showing product offerings with real-time availability, pricing, and seat selection.

-The airlines’ reservation specialists can access, rebook and reissue tickets using the SkyTeam Rebooking feature, for customers flying with any of SkyTeam’s 18 other members, when a customer is impacted by travel disruption.
+The airlines’ reservation specialists can access, rebook, and reissue tickets using the SkyTeam Rebooking feature.
+In this way, they resolve travel disruptions for customers flying with any of SkyTeam’s 18 other members.

-Frequent flyers from both airlines get elite status recognition at the time of travel as well as full earn and spending opportunities no matter which of the two airlines they fly.
+Frequent flyers from both airlines get elite status recognition during travel.
+They also get full earning and spending opportunities regardless of which of the two airlines they fly.

-Customers enrolled in the TSA Pre-Check program will now have this emblem printed on their boarding passes when travelling with either airline.
+Customers enrolled in the TSA Pre-Check program will now have this emblem printed on their boarding passes when traveling with either airline.

-Delta and Aeromexico have introduced the Corporate Priority program, which gives corporate travellers consistent benefits around the world, including check-in recognition, priority boarding, priority service recovery, as well as denied boarding and downgrade protection.
+Delta and Aeromexico introduced the Corporate Priority program, which provides corporate travelers with consistent worldwide benefits.
+Perks include check-in recognition, priority boarding, priority service recovery, and denied boarding and downgrade protection.

 The airlines can now share passenger information to provide consistent service for unaccompanied minors and those requiring special assistance.
-The airlines have also aligned their procedures for animals travelling in the cabin.
+The airlines have also aligned their procedures for animals traveling in the cabin.

-A joint operations control centre in Mexico City Airport optimises operations and improves service recovery.
+A joint operations control center in Mexico City Airport optimizes operations and improves service recovery.

-The airlines will introduce further service and technology enhancements next year including seamless check-in capability through their websites and apps, improved bag tracking technology, and pre-flight communications to travellers offering details on the in-flight experience.
+The airlines will introduce further service and technology enhancements next year.
+These include seamless check-in capability through their websites and apps, improved bag tracking technology, and pre-flight communications to travelers offering details on the in-flight experience.

-The airlines will also be collaborating to improve customer satisfaction through joint post-travel surveys, which will be introduced this month.
+The airlines will also collaborate to improve customer satisfaction through joint post-travel surveys, which will be introduced this month.
 This feedback will inform their future investment in technology and products while supporting the airlines’ focus on decreasing customer complaints.

 Delta and Aeromexico launched their first codeshare in 1994 and launched their joint cooperation agreement in May 2017.